dodona-edu/dodona-edu.github.io/en/references/tested-judge/dsl/README.md

 ```

 ##### Trim (`|-`)
-Hereby will each newline at the end be removed and there will be no newline at the end of the string.
+Here each newline at the end will be removed and there will be no newline at the end of the string.
 Example YAML:
 ```yaml
 literal: |-